alimardani76/Anomaly_Detection_CHEM_AD/README.md

 ## Results & Visualizations

-The `Dimension Reduction Visualizations` folder contains the final visualization plots from various dimension reduction techniques, including **PCA**, **t-SNE**, and **UMAP**.
+The `Dimension Reduction` ,  folders contains the visualizations including various dimension reduction techniques, including **PCA**, **t-SNE**, and **UMAP**.
 All plots are colored by MOF category (anomaly vs. non-anomaly) to visualize cluster separation.
 Additionally, the PCA plots include versions that specifically mark and highlight the top 10 most anomalous MOFs identified by the models.
+The `Results` , `Figures` contain pairwise correlation heatmap, feature anomaly contribution, feature distribution (anomaly vs normal MoFs).